fusionjs/fusionjs/fusion-core/docs/guides/getting-started.md

 ### Hello world

 Fusion expects the entry file to be at `src/main.js`.
 There we can specify what rendering library we want to use.
-For convenience, the `fusion-react` package provides a entry-point application class that is already configured to work with React.
+For convenience, the `fusion-react` package provides an entry-point application class that is already configured to work with React.
 Let's use that:

 ```js
 // src/main.js